Cisplatine War: On land

-Once the war had begun, the Uruguayans surprised the Brazilian garrison at the fortress of Santa Teresa, capturing it on 31 December 1825 and subsequently invading Brazilian territory up to the city of Santa Vitória do Palmar, whose defenders, few in number, fled in the face of the invaders.
+Once the war had begun, the Orientals surprised the Brazilian garrison at the fortress of Santa Teresa, capturing it on 31 December 1825 and subsequently invading Brazilian territory up to the city of Santa Vitória do Palmar, whose defenders, few in number, fled in the face of the invaders.
 The next year, on 28 January 1826, the Argentine Army crossed the Uruguay River and established its headquarters in the town of Salto.
 Lavalleja's forces were concentrated in the town of Durazno, where they observed any Brazilian movements.
 The Brazilians, in turn, were gathering troops near Santana do Livramento.
 The commander of these troops, brigadier Massena Rosado, an inexperienced officer, ordered Bento Manuel and his men, who were in Quaraí, to join him.
-Thus, Brazil had two immobile armies, one in Santana do Livramento and the other in Montevideo.
+Thus, Brazil had two stationary armies, one in Santana do Livramento and the other in Montevideo.

 The Argentines decided to launch a combined land and naval attack against Colonia del Sacramento.
 Numerous failed attempts took place from February to March 1826, with the attackers suffering considerable losses.
 Several skirmishes also followed throughout 1826, without major consequences for the outcome of the war, while the larger operations took place at sea.
 General Martín Rodríguez had left his camp on the banks of the Uruguay River and established himself in Durazno.
 Infighting between Rivera and Lavalleja led the former to rebel and the latter to hand over the government of the Banda Oriental to Joaquín Suárez.
 In order to avoid further problems, the Argentine government appointed general Carlos María de Alvear as the commander of the republican army on 14 August 1826.
 Alvear arrived at Durazno on 1 September, replacing Martín Rodríguez.

 In the Brazilian side, Rosado's passive conduct prompted criticism and complaints, which led emperor Pedro I to decide to go personally to the theater of operations and replace him.
 The emperor appointed the 54-year old general Felisberto Caldeira Brant, the Marquess of Barbacena, as the new commander-in-chief of the imperial forces.
 Pedro I left Rio de Janeiro on 24 November 1826 aboard the ship Pedro I, taking with him 800 infantry soldiers, including troops from the 27th Battalion of Caçadores, consisting of German soldiers.
 He arrived in Porto Alegre on 6 December, bringing with him the German general Gustav Heinrich von Braun.
 Before meeting with the troops, however, the emperor decided to return to Rio de Janeiro.
 On 11 December empress Leopoldina died at the court, but the news of her death had not yet reached the emperor when he had already decided to return to Rio de Janeiro.